 Check your registered bylaws for any further guidance on who can be on the condo board.

 How are board members elected?

 Board members are usually elected at the annual general meeting (AGM) of the condominium corporation according to election procedures outlined in a condo corporation’s bylaws.

 Within 30 days after the AGM, the corporation must register a Notice of Change of Directors at the Alberta Land Titles Office, listing the names and addresses of board members.
-If a change occurs between elections (for example, a vacancy or removal of a board member), then the corporation may at any time after that change file a Notice of Change of Directors at the Alberta Land Titles Office.
+If a change occurs between elections (for example, there is a change in the board membership, a board member’s name or address), then the corporation must promptly file a Notice of Change of Directors at the Alberta Land Titles Office.

 How long can board members serve in office?

 Once elected, board members will generally remain in office until their terms of office expire.
 In certain circumstances, a person is no longer considered a board member if they:

 - become bankrupt under the Bankruptcy and Insolvency Act (Canada)